Skip to content

 EnumDescription

-ANNUAL_FINANCIAL_STATEMENTA business or a company's annual financial statement.
+ANNUAL_FINANCIAL_STATEMENTA business or company's annual financial statement.

-SIGNATUREA signature example.
+SIGNATUREA signature sample.

 QES_DOCUMENTA document related to a Qualified Electronic Signature (QES).